ZeroPivot/partitioned_array/LineDB/LineDB_writeup.md

   The default searchup that LineDB seeks is a 'db' folder.

   Place a 'db_list.txt' file into that folder with whichever number of databases you want, separated by line.
-In my case, I only created a database named "test". mpa_text.rb is in the root folder of the partitioned array libr
+In my case, I only created a database named "test". mpa_text.rb is in the root folder of the partitioned array library

-  `require_relative
+  `require_relative "lib/line_db"`